-Now, the reason I mentioned to take a cell phone or tablet with you, is that you might spot the most beautiful bird, a duck, a frog, a turtle, anything that could move.
-Snap a photo of it before it does, that way you can still paint it in after you’ve done your background and it’s long gone.
+The reason I mentioned taking a cell phone or tablet with you, is that you might spot the most beautiful bird, a duck, a frog, or turtle.
+Snap a photo of it before it moves, that way you can still paint it in after you’ve finished your background.

 Most of all though, just have fun with this.
 It’s fascinating to see just how differently people see and paint the exact same landscape right in front of them.
 And, Mike was able to give me a few tips on how to separate the bristles on the brush to make the trees, so I got to learn something new too.

 This was the view Mike and I could see from where we were sitting.
 It’s crazy just how different our paintings turned out.

 This is the perfect activity if you are looking for a fun, creative, inexpensive, outdoor date day idea for an anniversary, a first date, or just because you want to try something new.